cccchuck/30s-of-HandWrite/README.md

 # 30s-of-HandWrite
 Base on www.30secondsofcode.org
-HandWrite methods on it.
+\nHandWrite methods on it.
-To ByteDance.
+\nTo ByteDance.